ewascatalog/ewascatalog2/readme.md

 * 'Acetoacetate' is an ARIES EWAS trait but searching for it produces no results.

+* Searching for gene names only works if the name is in all caps.

+* When ZOOMA is down you can't search for in the database at all.

 ### New features

 * Create an intermediate page between search and results that allows the